Spearhead Traverse

 Rentals

-• Technical Gear: Our Mountaineering Kit rental includes all the items on the technical gear list, and is available for $45 ($15/day).
+Technical Gear: Our Mountaineering Kit rental includes all the items on the technical gear list, and is available for $15/day.
 These can be purchased when you book or requested later as an add on.

-If you require other items from the personal gear list such as mountaineering boots, you can check out Sports Rent based out of Victoria.
+If you require other items from the personal gear list, perhaps check out Sports Rent based out of Victoria, Blue Toque Sports based in Courtenay, and/or on social media to name a few.

 Questions about gear?
 Check out our FAQ page for details or send us an email.